 You may work as an information security analyst, lead software security engineer, chief information security officer (CISCO), security architect, and other technical jobs after earning a Ph.D. in IT Security.

-Graduates with a Ph.D. in cybersecurity are prepared for a number of computer and IT careers.
+Graduates with a Ph.D. in cybersecurity are prepared for a number of computers and IT careers.
 Information security analyst, computer and information research scientist, and IT director are all possible careers.